plum-umd/cmsc330-public/projects/p2b/README.md

 In your code, you may only use library functions found in the [`Pervasives` module][pervasives doc] and the functions provided in `funs.ml`.
 You may not use any imperative structures of OCaml such as references.

 At a few points in this document, it will be requested that you raise an `Invalid_argument` exception.
-To raise an exception in OCaml, use the function `raise: exn -> 'a`.
+To raise an exception in OCaml, use the function `raise : exn -> 'a`.
 The argument `exn` is the exception to raise, and `Invalid_argument` is part of the `exn` data type.
 The return value is `'a` in order to match to surrounding branch types and can therefore be ignored.
 In order to raise an `Invalid_argument` exception with the message, "something went wrong", the following line of code would suffice:
 ```
 raise (Invalid_argument("something went wrong"))
 ```